 Bonus eco-move: Lululemon is reinvesting 100% of their prgoram’s profits into sustainability initiatives like “circular product design, renew and recycle programs, and store environmental programs,” according to their website.

 Though this isn’t exactly the place to sell your Cervelo P5x, Play It Again Sports has locations all over North America, and will save you the trouble of holding a garage sale for your lower-end, used bikes.
 And, you can be rest assured that your old bike will get into the hands of someone who will use it.
-Case in point: Earlier this year, we set up a total newbie with $600 in gear to do his first triathlon, and, you guessed it, he found a new used bike from Play It Again sports for $180.
+Case in point: Last year, we set up a total newbie with $600 in gear to do his first triathlon, and, you guessed it, he found a new used bike from Play It Again sports for $180.